-4. MONITORING PLAN
+4.1.
+MONITORING PLAN

-4.1 Monitoring Plan

-The Monitoring Plan is a public record of WASA's planned outputs, targets, and key activities to be delivered during the regulatory control period and will be utilized by the RIC as part of its overall compliance framework.
+To assess the performance year-by-year, WASA will be required to submit its Monitoring Plan for the control period to the RIC within three (3) months of Final Determination.
+The Monitoring Plan is a record of WASA's planned outputs, targets, and key activities to be delivered during the regulatory control period, which will be shared with the public. and will be utilized by the RIC as part of its overall compliance framework.
+The information to be included in the Monitoring Plan will be under the following headings: